HAVEX/codes-netvis/README.md

 * Settings and parameters used for configuring the network model, including the number of routers and compute nodes in a network.

 ### Workload and Job Allocation Files
-* Configuration about the workload and job allocation.
+* Each job or workload is listed in each line in the workload configuration file.
+* All the compute nodes allocated for each job is separated by a line bread in the job allocation file.

 ### Network Connection Files
 * Connection of the network topology and the associated link arrangements